michaelborck-dev/glomph-maze/CONTRIBUTING.md

 Currently, testing is manual:
 - Run the game with different maze variants
-- Test with different tile sizes (bigman, hugeman, smallman, squareman)
+- Test with different tile sizes (glomph-big, glomph-huge, glomph-small, glomph-narrow)
 - Verify controls work correctly
 - Check for memory leaks with valgrind (if available)